vuejs/docs/src/guide/testing.md

 #### Faster feedback loops

 One of the primary problems with end-to-end (E2E) tests and development is that running the entire suite takes a long time.
 Typically, this is only done in continuous integration and deployment (CI/CD) pipelines.
 Modern E2E testing frameworks have helped to solve this by adding features like parallelization, which allows for CI/CD pipelines to often run magnitudes faster than before.
-In addition, when developing locally, the ability to selectively run a single test for the page you are working on while also providing hot reloading of of tests can help to boost a developer's workflow and productivity.
+In addition, when developing locally, the ability to selectively run a single test for the page you are working on while also providing hot reloading of tests can help to boost a developer's workflow and productivity.

 #### First class debugging experience